muadzyamani/docker-learn/chapter-quizzes.md

 ***

-# When Things Go Wrong Topic Quiz
+# When Things Go Wrong Chapter Quiz

 ### **Question 1 of 2**
 Which of these commands can you run to debug a slow container?